 UX could mean Personas, Wireframes, Scenarios, User Research, Interviewing, Contextual Inquiry, Participatory Design, Prototyping, Dreaming About Unicorns and Rock Stars, etc. Are you getting dizzy yet?

 (Also, UX for some people is bullshit.
 Please say a prayer for them.)

 My point is, I’ve learned to ask first, “What do you mean by UX?”, and “What is your expectation of how I can help?”
-If someone wants me to create a Flash or Silverlight spinning ad, I know I’m the wrong tree for them to bark up.
+If someone wants me to create a Flash or Silverlight spinning ad or a landing page, I know I’m the wrong tree for them to bark up.